 Previous GeneCards Identifiers for TRIM71 Gene

 The protein encoded by this gene is an E3 ubiquitin-protein ligase that binds with miRNAs and maintains the growth and upkeep of embryonic stem cells.
 This gene also is involved in the G1-S phase transition of the cell cycle. [provided by RefSeq, Dec 2015]

 GeneCards Summary for TRIM71 Gene

 TRIM71 (Tripartite Motif Containing 71, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Among its related pathways are Immune System and MicroRNAs in cancer.
+Among its related pathways are Antigen processing- Ubiquitination and Proteasome degradation and Immune System.
 GO annotations related to this gene include ligase activity and miRNA binding.
 An important paralog of this gene is NHLRC4.